 “Living Water Smart: British Columbia’s Water Plan lays out the vision and the steps needed to protect our rivers, lakes, streams and watersheds,” added Minister Penner.
 “This plan will make B.C. a leader in water stewardship, fits with our overarching strategy to protect the environment and positions us for continued success in the 21st century.”

-To view a YouTube video clip of Minister Penner making the announcement, please click here.
-And to read a comprehensive story about the announcement, click on Living Water Smart: A Plan for Water Sustainability in British Columbia.
+Read this comprehensive story about the announcement: Living Water Smart: A Plan for Water Sustainability in British Columbia.

 Green Development Makes Sense